Brokerage Account vs. Mutual Fund

 What are the similarities and differences between a brokerage and a mutual fund?

 Although different types of investments, mutual funds, and brokerage accounts still have several similarities.
-While they may be subtle, investors must have a complete understanding of them.
+While they may be subtle, investors must completely understand them.

 Below are the main similarities: